prys0000/political-commercial-collection-archives/README.md

 The project has three specific aims: (1) make a large underutilized collection of  over 120,000 political ads (1912-2016) currently housed at the Carl Albert Center suitable for academic and non-academic research; (2) understand the evolution of political advertising; especially as it pertains to issue advocacy and gender/minority representations before 1996; and, (3) promote interdisciplinary graduate and undergraduate education in audiovisual analysis at research and teaching institutions. ​

 The Carl Albert Center Archives' task focused on the first aim (1) by providing reliable content for collaborator analysis.
-Despite the initial challenges encountered, the project has provided invaluable insights and knowledge.
-This page was created to document our processes and share solutions that may benefit other collection entities.
+Despite the initial challenges, the project has provided invaluable insights and knowledge.
+This page documents our processes and shares solutions that may benefit other collection entities.

-This repository contains a collection of **workflow tools, Python scripting templates, resources, practice exercises, and other useful tools** developed throughout the initial phases of this project.
+This repository contains a collection of **workflow tools, Python scripting templates, resources, practice exercises, and other useful tools** developed throughout the project's initial phases.

 ***The repository is regularly updated with additional materials and the latest processes.***